The Garden Lodge within the Grootbos reserve is an ideal getaway for families.

 Grootbos Garden Lodge: Our full report

-The Garden Lodge at Grootbos overlooks the Atlantic coast, just a short drive east of Hermanus.
+The thatched Garden Lodge at Grootbos overlooks the Atlantic coast, just a short drive east of Hermanus.
 It’s set within the beautiful Grootbos Private Natural Reserve, which covers about 2,500ha (2.5km²) of natural coastal fynbos.
-It promises high-quality accommodation, service and food, plus lots of activities focused on its natural environment.
+It promises high-quality family-friendly accommodation, service and food, plus lots of activities focused on its natural environment.

 The large thatched main area at Garden Lodge has a contemporary African theme and feel, using earthy colours for the furnishings, with prints and woven baskets adorning the walls.
 This open-plan area houses the reception, a bar, several small lounge areas and a dining room with a central fireplace – which is quite a feature.

 There’s always someone at the informal reception here.
 However, we’d single out Michael Lutzeyer, one of the owners, for his low-key but very consistent focus and presence; he’s very often around.
 Michael seems always busy, but never too busy to help one of the lodge team, or spend a little time with guests – checking how they are, and advising them on the area.
 His energy and focus on the lodge, its natural environment and its projects are impressive and quite infectious: you won’t find a more involved, enthusiastic owner on the continent!

 Outside is a large veranda with stunning views of the South Atlantic’s Walker Bay.
 Lunch is usually served here, and on a recent stay this was often accompanied by a variety of sunbirds flitting around in the bushes.
 To one side of this veranda is a large swimming pool around which is split-level decking where several sitting areas have a variety of comfy chairs and sun loungers.